inmo-jang/rain_ros/README.md

 ## Usage

 ### Control the gripper
-Two terminals are required to run the full demonstration.
-Create a terminal and source the ROS bash file for each of them via

-        cd ~/catkin_ws
-        source devel/setup.bash

 Launch the Gazebo simulator:

-        roslaunch rain ur5_robotiq.launch
+        roslaunch rain_gazebo ur5_robotiq.launch

-To control the gripper, select one of the commands to execute below:-
+To control the gripper, in another terminal, execute below:-

 Closing the hand halfway: